 When you stay at either resort, you have access to all the dining options at the other (and easy transportation back and forth via the free shuttle).

-Amenities and Activities at Sandals Montego Bay vs. Sandals Royal Caribbean
+Weddings at Sandals Montego Bay vs. Sandals Royal Caribbean

 If you’re planning a destination wedding in Jamaica, give Sandals Montego Bay serious consideration.
 This resort offers the incredible over-the-water chapel, where you can walk down a glass floor aisle and say your vows surrounded by the stunning Caribbean.